DavidJKTofan/davidjktofan.me/content/post/cloudflare-workers/index.md

 - [Data loss prevention](https://developers.cloudflare.com/workers/examples/data-loss-prevention)
 - ...

-Check out the [Built With](https://workers.cloudflare.com/built-with) section to learn more and get inspired.
+Discover more [Case Studies with Workers](https://www.cloudflare.com/case-studies/?product=Workers), and check out the [Built With](https://workers.cloudflare.com/built-with) section to also learn more and get inspired by other projects.

 * * * * *